-Funding from The Greggs Foundation enables every child to access our free breakfast club every morning ensuring a healthy start to the day allowing readiness to learn and removing any barrier of hunger.
+Funding from The Greggs Foundation enables every child to be provided with a free breakfast each morning ensuring a healthy start to the day allowing readiness to learn and removing any barrier of hunger.
 In addition to this, the foundation also supports our families with food vouchers and in some cases the provision of white goods.